janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

-### After this, you have to complete Jenkins setup and Docker setup.
+### After this, you have to complete the Jenkins setup and Docker setup.
 You can refer to
 the course document which gives screenshots

 ## Lab 3: Configure Jenkins

-Copy private key to Jenkins server so that we can SSH into docker server from jenkins server
+Copy the private key to the Jenkins server so that we can SSH into the docker server from Jenkins server
 ```
 cd~
 ansible jenkins-server -m copy -a "src=/home/ubuntu/.ssh/id_rsa dest=/home/ubuntu/.ssh/id_rsa" -b